keraldrich/OOP-PROJECT/README.md

             }
         }
     }
-// Shows the list of tasks
+// shows the list of tasks
 if (tasks.size() == 0) - checks if there are no tasks
-If not empty, it prints each task one by one using a simple for-each loop
+if not empty, it prints each task one by one using a simple for-each loop

     static void addTask() {
         System.out.print("Enter a new task: ");